tisfeng/Easydict/Pods/FirebaseCore/README.md

 * Select the Unit-unit scheme
 * Run it to build and test

-Alternatively disable signing in each target:
+Alternatively, disable signing in each target:
 * Go to Build Settings tab
 * Click `+`
 * Select `Add User-Defined Setting`